jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

 **_Missing from the alt text description are the picture's sun, sky, wind, cloud, and weather conditions._**

-2021-09-08 PixieReport work at Code Café.
+2021-09-08 PixieReport work at Code CafÃ©.
 Start: review the document from start, to date.

 Back on Alt Text.